 Treatment for L2 conditions

-Under a physician’s direction, the symptoms associated with the above conditions normally can be managed using conservative treatments such as pain medication and physical therapy.
+Under a doctor’s direction, the symptoms associated with the above L2 vertebra conditions normally can be managed using conservative treatments such as pain medication and physical therapy.
 However, if chronic lower back pain persists despite weeks of conservative treatment, surgery might become an option.
-In that case, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from back pain.
+In that case, contact Laser Spine Institute to learn how one of our minimally invasive procedures can help you find relief from back pain.